tylercall/online-experiment-guide/README.md

 While setting up your study in SONA, you will be asked, "Should survey participants be identified only by a random, unique ID code?"
 If you select "yes", every participant who signs up for your study in SONA will be assigned a numerical ID.
 This ID, called a `SURVEY_ID`, can be viewed next to the participant's name on the "View uncredited timeslots tab".

 SONA must then be configured to pass this `SURVEY_ID` to Qualtrics.
 This is done by including it in the query string of the "Study URL" link.
-A link to Qualtrics (without a query string) will probably look something like this: `https://cuhealth.eu.qualtrics.com/jfe/form/SV_14iwKWbMv6n2BQe`.
+A link to a  Qualtrics survey (without a query string) will probably look something like this: `https://cuhealth.eu.qualtrics.com/jfe/form/SV_14iwKWbMv6n2BQe`.

 We append a query string parameter with a name of `id` and a value of `%SURVEY_ID%`, resulting in the following (don't forget the `?` to signify the start of the query string): `https://cuhealth.eu.qualtrics.com/jfe/form/SV_14iwKWbMv6n2BQe?id=%SURVEY_ID%`.